 Uganda: In Uganda, the MRM Taskforce engaged communities and others in MRM reporting by mapping out the different stakeholders who could help collect information.
 These included UN agencies, inter-agency humanitarian clusters, international non-governmental organizations (NGOs), service providers, and community-based groups.
 The Taskforce subsequently developed mechanisms for coordinating information sharing between it and each of these actors.
 This facilitated reporting on grave violations, including attacks on schools.
 These mechanisms included meetings held on a rotating basis in two locations: the nation’s capital, Kampala, and the northern Gulu District.
 The fact that not all meetings were held in the capital enabled stronger relationships between the Taskforce and local NGOs in the North, which are more deeply rooted in the local communities where violations occur.
 The efforts were deemed successful and plans were made to expand this model of coverage to other locations in the country.
 Furthermore, the Taskforce coordinated with local Child Protection Committees, supported by external agencies, on data collection.
 The Taskforce carried out training for the Child Protection Committee members, developed a form they could use for reporting, and set up a hotline that allowed groups to report directly to the Taskforce on all six ‘grave violations’ (recruitment or use of children; killing and maiming; abduction; sexual violence; attacks on schools and hospitals; and denial of humanitarian access to children).

-Ukraine: In May 2019, the Ukraine Education Cluster published a Guidance Note for Cluster staff and partners entitled "Monitoring, Reporting, and Responding to Attacks on Education in Ukraine," which sets out definitions of attacks, information sources for attacks, tools and processes for documenting attacks, and resources on advocacy and response.
+Ukraine: Since the escalation of conflict in February 2022, Ukraine’s Ministry of Education has been collecting and reporting data on attacks on educational facilities and publishing it on the Ministry’s Education in emergency (saveschools.in.ua) website.
+The data is not independently verified.
+In May 2019, the Ukraine Education Cluster published a Guidance Note for Cluster staff and partners entitled "Monitoring, Reporting, and Responding to Attacks on Education in Ukraine," which sets out definitions of attacks, information sources for attacks, tools and processes for documenting attacks, and resources on advocacy and response.

 UN peacekeeping: Military battalions play a key role in the MRM for children in armed conflict.
 Battalions act as eyes and ears on the ground and may witness grave violations against children such as the recruitment and use of children, sexual violence, attacks on schools, abductions of children, killing and maiming of children, or military use of schools.
 When the military observes or receives reports of such incidents, they should inform the nearest child protection officer of the peacekeeping mission or a child protection agency such as UNICEF to deploy a trained monitor.
 However, the military does not interrogate children or investigate reported incidents.